University of the People review and FAQ

 Peer-assessment

-«UoPeople's "peer assessment" is driving me crazy.
-I did my assignment and got a zero (wow…) just because all the three peers that were supposed to grade my assignment forgot to grade it (or maybe they couldn't grade it, go figure).
-I feel kind of cheated because I did my grading as I was supposed to and I have yet to hear anything from the alleged volunteer instructor to address it.
-She is ignoring my emails; it looks like she is on vacation or maybe she left the course.
-I also suspect the instructor's name is completely invented.
-I don't want to waste my time anymore and I'm thinking of just going back to the online school I was at, which at least was regionally accredited.
-And please don't tell me to pay another fee to leave your "school", for heaven's sake.»
+«UoPeople's so-called "peer assessment" is driving me crazy.
+I submitted my assignment and got a zero (wow…) simply because all three peers assigned to grade it forgot to do so.
+Or maybe they just didn't know how.
+I feel completely cheated.
+I did my part and graded others as required, but I have yet to hear anything from the "volunteer instructor" to resolve the issue.
+She is ignoring my emails: either she's on vacation, or she's simply abandoned the course.
+Honestly, I even suspect her name is completely fake.
+At this point, I don't want to waste any more of my time.
+I'm seriously considering going back to my previous online school, which was regionally accredited.
+And please, don't even suggest that I need to pay yet another fee just to leave this "school", for heaven's sake.»

 Our advice

-Students should deeply research the schools they are sending money to, and supervisory authorities at the state, federal and international level could also do a much better job ensuring these schools are what they claim to be and delivering what they advertise.
-University of the People is a symptom of today's "education revolution" environment, warped by profit, advertising and an alarming paucity of basic skepticism that prevents people from realizing that nothing can be free (or "tuition-free") in this world — as a matter of fact, operating a real university is necessarily very expensive and complex — and the ads about a "free international accredited university" are too good to be true: red flag!
-In other words, you don't have to be a detective to discover the truth: you just have to use your head and beware of any organization that asks for money and you can't even visit in person because it refuses to disclose its real location — which is Israel ✡️ in this case.
+Students should thoroughly research the schools they are sending money to, and state, federal, and international supervisory authorities could do a much better job ensuring that these institutions are legitimate and delivering what they advertise.
+University of the People is a symptom of today's "education revolution"—a landscape distorted by profit-driven motives, deceptive advertising, and a disturbing lack of skepticism.
+The truth is, nothing in this world is truly free (or "tuition-free").
+Operating a real university is inherently expensive and complex.
+The idea of a "free, internationally accredited university" should immediately raise red flags.
+Put simply: you don't need to be a detective to uncover the truth.
+All it takes is common sense.
+Be wary of any organization that asks for money yet refuses to disclose its real location.

 Fake news from UoPeople.edu